Universal Access (part 2)

 Writing Group

 The Teacher Group is meeting time with ME.
 We read and discuss the Wonders Leveled Readers.
 For my struggling readers, I always start with a 5-10 minutes Phonics review, running the Spelling Cards and focusing on segmenting and blending a couple of words that have our spelling focus of the week.
 We then focus on Sight Words, 5 minutes of rapid automaticity naming words that don’t follow Phonics and Decoding rules.
+The Technology Group works on Wonders Grammar Games.
+The Fluency Group focuses on the fluency passage of the week, found in the Student Practice Book.
+The Writing Group focuses on the RACES strategy answering the Essential Question of the week; students use their student book and Anthology to find evidence in supporting their answer.

 My Proficient/Advanced group works on all of this, but I also challenge them by reading a chapter book together that will lead to deeper discussions and the writing of poetry or story skits.
 Universal Access is an hour of our learning day; the first half hour of Mondays/Tuesdays is dedicated to my Far-Below Group and the second half hour is dedicated to my Below Basic Group.
 By Wednesday and Thursday, we have read the Leveled Reader twice and are ready to do the 3rd read without my support.
 I leave them to read and take notes to form a summary of the book.
 This gives me time on Thursday/ Friday to meet up with my Basic and Proficient/Advanced groups to check on their progress and know if they need my assistance in any area.
 It’s not a perfect setting because things will go wrong, but I can say that my students have gained an interest in reading and writing.
 The interest has led to LOVE for some, and that LOVE has led to academic growth.